-We have audited the accompanying financial statements of Scholastic Shooting Sports Foundation, Inc. (a nonprofit organization), which comprise the statements of financial position as of December 31, 2016 and 2015, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Scholastic Shooting Sports Foundation, Inc. (a nonprofit organization), which comprise the statements of financial position as of August 31, 2017 and December 31, 2016, and the related statements of activities and cash flows for the eight months ended August 31, 2017 and the year ended December 31, 2016, and the related notes to the financial statements.